heymeepo/morpeh.startup/README.md

 ```

 *Clarification: You don't need to register your systems or features in the LifetimeScope, the startup does it automatically.*

+## Custom DI container (Advanced)

+To add support for another DI solution:

+- Define the ```STARTUP_DI``` directive.
+- Create a class that implements ```IStartupContainer```.
+- Implement all necessary methods similar to how it's done in the ```VContainerResolver``` class.
+- Pass an instance of this class to the constructor of EcsStartup.

+Here's a brief explanation:

+Since we support injection both into features and systems, we need to use two different containers.

+Why is that?

+The issue arises because, besides directly added systems and features, we also have a ```Configure``` method inside features.
+These methods additionally want to register their systems in the container.
+Hence, we cannot build the systems' container until all systems are registered.
+However, to invoke the ```Configure``` method of features, we need to resolve them.
+Therefore, features cannot reside in the same container as systems.

+Due to this, we first build the container with features.
+Afterward, we call the Configure methods.
+Only then can we build the container with systems and create systems groups.

 ## License